-Here are summaries of Sandpile, SandpileConfig, and SandpileDivisor methods (functions).
+Here are summaries of Sandpile, Config, and Divisor methods (functions).
 Each summary is followed by a list of complete descriptions of the methods.
 There are many more methods available for a Sandpile, e.g., those inherited from the class DiGraph.
-To see them all, enter dir(Sandpile) or type Sandpile., including the period, and hit TAB.
+To see them all, enter or type Sandpile., including the period, and hit TAB.